October Half Term activities with South Western Railway

 If you’re planning on travelling with your kids this half term, then why not make the most of public transport?
 Travelling by rail is a reliable and easy way to get from A to B, and you don’t have to worry about inconveniences like traffic jams or finding a parking spot.

-The October half term always falls around Halloween, so if you’re looking for some spooky activities to get up to with the family, then check out our guide to the top spooky UK attractions.
+There are plenty of exciting family-friendly events and activities on in October, including spooky Halloween fun.
+So if you’re looking for some eerie experiences, be sure to check out our guide to the top spooky UK attractions and Halloween things to do in London.
 For activities a little less haunted, read on to find out more about what you can do this half term as a family.

 Kew Gardens